Unicondylar Knee Replacement in Bangalore

 What Happens During the Surgery?

-• Robotics- assisted surgery allows the surgeons to be more specific while choosing and implanting a prosthesis.
+Robotics-assisted surgery allows surgeons to be more specific while choosing and implanting a prosthesis.
 It significantly helps to enhance the accuracy of the procedure.
+Instead of using predetermined angles and measurements to plan the procedure, advanced software helps the surgeon mark the correct place for the individual joint.

 Partial Knee Replacement – MAKO Robotic Unicondylar Knee Replacement in Whitefield